AbdelrahmanNasrElDin/LOS1/README.md

 The loan origination system (LOS) Repository
 =======================

-The loan origination system (LOS) project is a project to appprove secured and unsecured loan for bank system using Drools or RedHate DM system.
+The loan origination system (LOS) project is a project to approve secured and unsecured loans for bank systems using Drools or RHDM system.